boto/botoflow/doc/source/feature_details.rst

 definition and the @execute decorated method.
 The form of the default workflow type name is `class.__name__`.
 The default name of the workflow type in the above example is: *MyWorkflow*.
-You can override the default name using the name parameter of the @ :py:func:`~awsflow.decorators.workflow` decorator.
+You can override the default name using the name parameter of the @ :py:func:`~botoflow.decorators.workflow` decorator.
 The name must not be an empty string.

-The workflow version is specified using the `version` parameter of the @ :py:func:`~awsflow.decorators.execute`.
+The workflow version is specified using the `version` parameter of the @ :py:func:`~botoflow.decorators.execute`.
 There is no default for the `version` and it must be explicitly specified.
 Version is a free form string and you are free to use your own versioning scheme.